Always Ready, Always There

 Members of the Minnesota National Guard are on standby, ready to assist local law enforcement and public safety agencies.
 These Minnesota National Guardsmen live, work, and serve in our state, and are focused on protecting life, preserving property, and ensuring Minnesotans can safely exercise their First Amendment rights.
-(Minnesota National Guard video by Staff Sgt.
-Mahsima Alkamooneh and Tony Housey)
+(Minnesota National Guard photo by Staff Sgt.
+Mahsima Alkamooneh)

 |Date Taken: